awWhy/Overlimit/README.md

 11. toArray - returns a (readonly) Array version
 12. clone, setValue
 ### Functions that are missing:
-1. root - probably won't be added since it will just call power function with (1 / power) arqument
-2. exp - won't be added, because as far as I know it's just Math.E ** power, so can just use power function
-3. sort - there is deprecated version right now (pretty bad, so its commented)
+1. sort - there is deprecated version right now (pretty bad, so its commented)
 #### Altered JS rules:
 1. '1 ** Infinity', '1 ** NaN' now returns 1 instead of NaN
 2. '0 ** 0', 'NaN ** 0' now retuns NaN instead of 1